PragyaShukla2580/Digital-Speech-Processing/README.md

   <li>Call centre automation.</li>
  </ul>

- In this project, we have done a lot of analysis on speech using Python.
+ In this project, we have done a lot of analysis on speech data using Machine Learning and Deep Learning algorithms using Python.